javaee/jms-spec/pages/JMSContextScopeProposalsv4p1.md

 ## New proposals for JMS 2.0 Public Draft (Option 4)

 ### Scope of injected JMSContext objects
 In this proposal, the scope of an injected JMSContext object will depend on whether it is used in a transaction.
-Whereas  [[JMSContextScopeProposals#Option_2|Option 2]] and  [[JMSContextScopeProposals#Option_3|Option 3]] proposed a single scope which was used irrespective of whether there was a transaction or not, this option proposes that the scope used depends on whether the injected JMSContext is used in a transaction or not.
+Whereas  [Option 2](/jms-spec/pages/JMSContextScopeProposals#option-2) and  [Option 3](/jms-spec/pages/JMSContextScopeProposals#option-3) proposed a single scope which was used irrespective of whether there was a transaction or not, this option proposes that the scope used depends on whether the injected JMSContext is used in a transaction or not.

 * If an injected JMSContext is used in a JTA transaction (both bean-managed and container-managed), its scope will be that of the transaction.
 This means that:
 ** The JMSContext object will be automatically created the first time it is used within the transaction.